darklang/docs/docs/dark-backend-components.md

 In Dark, your backend components appear in the browser, on a canvas.
 These are
 at: [https://darklang.com/a/username](https://darklang.com/a/username) or
 [https://darklang.com/a/username-canvasname](https://darklang.com/a/username-canvasname).
-We intend for you to only have one canvas per company or entirely separate project.
+We intend for you to only have one canvas per company or an entirely separate project.
 You can create any canvas by navigating to it.

 Your endpoints would appear at: